Questions & Answers

 Q- What is the location of these investment properties?

 The investment ‘best buy’ properties are located in the towns of Lancashire County (district), just north of Manchester City and Manchester Airport.
 We also have properties in the North East – mainly Teesside (Stockton and Middlesbrough areas).
 There is very good rental demand in these areas for low cost properties.
 Property prices are low and now growing – and rental yields (rent as percentage of property price) are the highest in the UK.
 In the past these areas and the North in general was depressed with high unemployment.
 However now, unemployment is only 6% (compared with 5% in the South of UK), there is much more investment, and property prices and demand are rising.

 Q- Are property prices rising in the UK?

 Yes.
-Property prices fell in the UK from 2007 to 2010.
+Property prices fell in the UK from 2007 to 2012.
 The fall was greater for lower cost properties and for properties outside London.
 These are the properties that will now jump up the most in price.
-Prices have started to rise again since 2013.
+Prices have started to rise again since 2015 but have been relatively stagnant since the Brexit vote.
+However now they have started to rise again.
 Average growth for such low cost properties in the UK is around 7% (see the chart under UK Property Market).
 Growth for more expensive properties – especially in London is low.

 Q- Should I consider buying under-construction or off-plan property?